bitst0rm-pub/Formatter/README.md

             "success_code": 0,

             // Same as examplemodule options.
-            "disable": true,
+            "enable": false,
             // Same as examplemodule options.
             "format_on_save": false,
             // Same as examplemodule options.
             "format_on_paste": false,
-            // Same as examplemodule options. (disabled for type graphic) "new_file_on_format": false,
+            // Same as examplemodule options. (disabled/unused for type graphic) "new_file_on_format": false,
-            // Same as examplemodule options. (disabled for type graphic) "recursive_folder_format": {},
+            // Same as examplemodule options. (disabled/unused for type graphic) "recursive_folder_format": {},
             // Same as examplemodule options.
             "syntaxes": ["css", "html", "js", "php"],